Dirt Bike Hitch Haulers

 Research before buying: If you're buying online, be sure to check the weight the hauler is rated to carry, the size of receiver hitch it will accommodate, the end user reviews, and the shipping costs.
 Read the descriptions as well as the Q&As (if there are any).
 If the answer you're looking for isn't there - ask your own question.
 Most manufacturers lump lightweight dirt bikes in with big touring bikes under the umbrella of 'motorcycle hauler' and there's no easy way to separate the categories.
 Try searching for hitch hauler, motorcycle hauler, dirt bike hitch hauler, dirt bike carrier, etc. When doing your research keep in mind that a cargo carrier is not the same as a dirt bike carrier - cargo carriers are generally meant to haul coolers, camping supplies, and other lightweight products.
 Make sure the item you're looking at is rated to carry a dirt bike.

 MX Hauler video: Here's a video showing how to install the Ultimate MX Hauler hitch carrier, which is a bottle jack type hauler.
 BTW - getting good value for your money is subjective as the following video will show.
 He feels he got a "killer deal" on Ebay; others will think he got ripped off, not just because he was lied to by the Ebay seller but because of the inconvenience of not being able to use the carrier, having to the spend time and money to drive to Sears to buy a new bottle jack, paying for replacement parts, and having to repair the hauler.
 He's lucky he was handy enough to do the repairs himself.
+Sometimes buying new is cheaper in the long run.
 The video does a good job of showing the dirt bike hauler though.